AJane6/FSND/projects/capstone/starter/README.md

 I will from now on assume that the user has a working knowledge of these dependencies.

 ## Database Setup
-The user must create a database called 'heroku'.
+If deploying locally, the user should create a database called 'heroku'.
+We use Heroku to provide a cloud-hosted database otherwise.

 #### Virtual Enviornment